July 17, 2018

 Madeleine Shapiro cello

 Aine Nakamura voice, sanshin, body movements

-This art work that features media and improvisations is the construction of the past, the present, different time lines and places, finally leading into the future.
+This art work that features media, improvisations, and textures of sounds is the construction and deconstruction of the past, the present, and different time lines and places, finally leading into the future.

 This composition was first performed with sound-painting and conducting in December 2017 at Arnhold Hall, The New School.
 (Words and Music directed by Diane Moser.)